-Gum Disease Linked to Poor Gut Health and Swell in Gums
+Gum Disease and Gut Health: How Swell in Gums Can Impact Overall Health

 At our Seaside dental clinic, Dr. Santos knows that a patient’s teeth can provide a lot of information about their health, diet, age, and identity.
-The health of a patient’s teeth can even give Dr. Santos clues about their overall health, including clues to health issues that don’t even originate in the mouth.
+The health of a patient’s teeth and oral tissues can even give Dr. Santos clues about their overall health, including clues to health issues that don’t even originate in the mouth.
 Some serious issues like cardiovascular disease, respiratory infections, and diabetes have all been linked to poor oral health in studies.
 Now, researchers from the University of Michigan Medical and Dental School have discovered that inflammatory bowel disease (IBD) that includes ulcerative colitis and Crohn’s disease, may also become exacerbated in patients with poor oral health and a swell in gums.
+Crohn’s disease and ulcerative colitis are both types of inflammatory bowel diseases, which can be influenced by oral health.

 The term IBD references two conditions, ulcerative colitis and Crohn’s disease.
 Both of these conditions are hallmarked by inflammation of the gastrointestinal tract.
 The exact cause of IBD is unknown, but the condition affects roughly three million adults in the U.S.